huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                    Choose your preferred GPU and compute resources, or use our default setups.
+                    Select your preferred GPU and compute resources, or use our default setups.
                 </v-col>
               </v-row>
             </v-card-text>